Nathan Bedford Forrest: Early life and career

-His father was of English descent, and while most of Nathan's biographers state that his mother was of Scotch-Irish descent, the Memphis Genealogical Society asserts that she, too, was of English descent.
+His father was of English descent, and while most of Nathan's biographers state that his mother was of Scotch-Irish descent, an article published by the Tennessee Genealogical Society asserts that she, too, was of English descent.

-He and his twin sister, Fanny, were the two eldest of 12 children.
-Their great-grandfather, Shadrach Forrest, moved between 1730 and 1740 from Virginia to North Carolina, where both his son (Bedford's grandfather) and grandson (Bedford's father) were born; they moved to Tennessee in 1806 and he died in Bedford, Tennessee the year before Nathan Bedford was born.
+He and his twin sister, Fanny, were the two eldest of twelve children.
+Their great-grandfather, Shadrach Forrest, moved between 1730 and 1740 from Virginia to North Carolina, where both his son (Bedford's grandfather) and grandson (Bedford's father) were born.
+They moved to Tennessee in 1806, and he died in Bedford, Tennessee, the year before Nathan Bedford was born.
 Forrest's family lived in a log house (now preserved as the Nathan Bedford Forrest Boyhood Home) from 1830 to 1833.
 John Allan Wyeth, who served in an Alabama regiment under Forrest, described it as a one-room building with a loft and no windows.

 William Forrest continued blacksmithing in Tennessee until 1834, when the family moved to Salem, Mississippi.
 When his father died in 1837, Nathan became the primary caretaker of the family at age 16.
-Forrest ventured into a business partnership with his uncle Jonathan Forrest in Hernando, Mississippi in 1841.
+Forrest ventured into a business partnership with his uncle, Jonathan Forrest, in Hernando, Mississippi in 1841.
 His uncle was subsequently killed at the business in 1845 by the Matlock brothers during an argument.
-In retaliation, Bedford shot and killed two of them with his two-shot pistol and wounded two others with a borrowed knife thrown to him.
+In retaliation, Bedford shot and killed two of them with his two-shot pistol and wounded two others with a borrowed knife that was thrown to him.
 One brother later served under Forrest's command, for a time, during the Civil War.
 Forrest's early business ventures included a livery stable, a stagecoach line, and a brickyard.
 He became well known as a Memphis speculator and Mississippi gambler.

 In 1858, Forrest was elected a Memphis city alderman as a Southern Democrat and served two consecutive terms.
 He purchased two large cotton plantations in Coahoma County, Mississippi and bought a one-half property interest in an Arkansas plantation in 1859; by October 1860, he owned at least 3,345 acres in Mississippi.
-He acquired several cotton plantations in the Delta region of West Tennessee.
+He also acquired several cotton plantations in the Delta region of West Tennessee.
 By the time the American Civil War started in 1861, he had become one of the wealthiest men in the Southern United States, having amassed a "personal fortune that he claimed was worth $1.5 million".

-Forrest stood 6 ft 2 in in height, weighed about 180 lb, rarely drank and abstained from tobacco use.
+Forrest stood 6 ft 2 in tall, weighed about 180 lb, rarely drank, and abstained from tobacco use.
 He was known as a tireless rider in the saddle and a skilled swordsman.
-Forrest was noted as having a "striking and commanding presence" by U.S. Army Captain Lewis Hosea, an aide to Gen. James H. Wilson.
+Forrest was noted as having a "striking and commanding presence" by Union Army Captain Lewis Hosea, an aide to Gen. James H. Wilson.
 He was often described as generally mild-mannered, but according to Hosea and other contemporaries who knew him, his demeanor changed drastically when provoked or angered.
-Although he was not formally educated, according to Spaulding, Forrest was able to read and write clear and grammatical English, although he was a poor speller.
+Although he was not formally educated, according to Spaulding, Forrest was able to read and write clear and grammatical English, though he was a poor speller.
 He was initiated into Freemasonry, but did not progress beyond the Entered Apprentice degree.